-Staff is organizing a two-day seminar on "BARJ and Victims" to be held in Bloomington, Illinois for juvenile justice professionals.
+On October 15 and 16, 2007, staff will be holding a two-day seminar on "BARJ and Crime Victims" in Bloomington, Illinois for juvenile justice professionals.
 The seminar will build on previous statewide ICJIA sponsored events: the BARJ Summit held in Fall 2003, the conference, "Juvenile Justice in Illinois: Implementing Restorative Justice in Your Community" held in Spring of 2005, and the nine BARJ practices trainings held over the past two years in Illinois.
 In addition, training participants will build on the information obtained from the ICJIA's BARJ implementation guides.
 In 1998, Illinois' Juvenile Court Act was revised to include a purpose and policy statement adopting BARJ for all juvenile delinquency cases.
 Many jurisdictions have not complied with provisions of the Act.
 This seminar will help service providers incorporate the principles of BARJ in their work with crime victims.